braze-inc/braze-docs/_docs/_home/yaml_front_matter/page_layouts.md

 ### Featured page

 The `featured` value is used to apply the featured page format.
-Use this layout for...

 **Example input:**